-A healthy dietary approach may prevent the need for medication and surgery for those with different conditions such as chronic prostatitis, chronic bacterial prostatitis, acute prostatitis, chronic pelvic pain syndrome (CP, CPPS), asymptomatic prostatitis cancer, and benign prostatic hyperplasia (BPH).
+A healthy dietary approach may prevent the need for medication and surgery for those with different conditions such as chronic prostatitis flare ups, chronic bacterial prostatitis, acute prostatitis, chronic pelvic pain syndrome (CP, CPPS), asymptomatic prostatitis cancer, and benign prostatic hyperplasia (BPH).

 If you have questions regarding prostatitis and your diet, schedule a consultation with the team at the Urology of Greater Atlanta.